Get the #1 Bestseller on Medicare - FREE!

 Amazement Square’s nine galleries sprawl across four floors.
 Exhibits include ‘Amazement Tower,’ ‘Shipwreck Cove,’ Voltageville’ and ‘Once Upon a Building.’

 Admission is just $3 per person through the Museums for All program.
-There is a limit of four discounts per EBT card.
+There is a limit of six discounts per EBT card.

 Martinsville

 This Museums for All partner features a collection of permanent exhibits and some traveling ones.
-Permanent exhibits include Exploring Virginia, the Ice Age, Hall of Ancient Life and Discovery Reef.
-Thanks to a special partnership, Museums for All membership is free through April 2022.
+Permanent exhibits include Exploring Virginia, the Ice Age, Hall of Ancient Life, and Discovery Reef.
+Thanks to a special partnership, Museums for All membership is free.

 Middleburg

-This Museum celebrates the “rich heritage and tradition of country pursuits” including angling, horsemanship, shooting, steeplechasing, foxhunting, flat racing, polo, coaching and wildlife.
+This Museum, with free admission for EBT cardholders, celebrates the “rich heritage and tradition of country pursuits,” including angling, horsemanship, shooting, steeple-chasing, foxhunting, flat racing, polo, coaching, and wildlife.

 Mount Vernon